-Listing 14-11: Using the add-one library crate from the adder crate
+Listing 14-7: Using the add-one library crate from the adder crate

-Let’s build the adder crate by running cargo build in the adder directory!
+Let’s build the workspace by running cargo build in the add directory!

 $ cargo build

-Compiling add-one v0.1.0 (file:///projects/adder/add-one)
+Compiling add-one v0.1.0 (file:///projects/add/add-one)

-Compiling adder v0.1.0 (file:///projects/adder)
+Compiling adder v0.1.0 (file:///projects/add/adder)

 Finished dev [unoptimized + debuginfo] target(s) in 0.68 secs

-Note that this builds both the adder crate and the add-one crate in adder/add-one.
-Now your adder directory should have these files:

-├── Cargo.lock

-├── Cargo.toml

-├── add-one

-│ ├── Cargo.toml

-│ └── src

-│ └── lib.rs

-├── src

-│ └── main.rs

-└── target

-The workspace has one target directory at the top level; add-one doesn’t have its own target directory.
-Even if we go into the add-one directory and run cargo build, the compiled artifacts end up in adder/target rather than adder/add-one/target.
-The crates in a workspace depend on each other.
-If each crate had its own target directory, each crate in the workspace would have to recompile each other crate in the workspace in order to have the artifacts in its own target directory.
-By sharing one target directory, the crates in the workspace can avoid rebuilding the other crates in the workspace more than necessary.
+To run the binary crate from the top-level add directory, we need to specify which package in the workspace we want to use by using the -p argument and the package name with cargo run:

+$ cargo run -p adder

+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

+Running `target/debug/adder`

+Hello, world!
+10 plus one is 11!

+This runs the code in adder/src/main.rs, which depends on the add-one crate.

 Depending on an External Crate in a Workspace

-Also notice the workspace only has one Cargo.lock, rather than having a top-level Cargo.lock and add-one/Cargo.lock.
+Notice that the workspace has only one Cargo.lock file at the top level of the workspace rather than having a Cargo.lock in each crate’s directory.
 This ensures that all crates are using the same version of all dependencies.
-If we add the rand crate to both Cargo.toml and add-one/Cargo.toml, Cargo will resolve both of those to one version of rand and record that in the one Cargo.lock.
+If we add the rand crate to the adder/Cargo.toml and add-one/Cargo.toml files, Cargo will resolve both of those to one version of rand and record that in the one Cargo.lock.
 Making all crates in the workspace use the same dependencies means the crates in the workspace will always be compatible with each other.
-Let’s try this out now.

-Let’s add the rand crate to the [dependencies] section in add-one/Cargo.toml in order to be able to use the rand crate in the add-one crate:
+Let’s add the rand crate to the [dependencies] section in the add-one/Cargo.toml file to be able to use the rand crate in the add-one crate:

-Filename: add-one/Cargo.toml
+add-one/Cargo.toml

 [dependencies]